viktorrudi/formik-playground/README.md

 - Formik
 - Jest (just wrote one test since there is not much business logic)

+## How to run

+This project was made using CRA, so you can run it locally using `npm run start`.
+No external APIs are being hit in this application.

+When starting to look through the code, I advice you to just start in App.tsx and browse through the components from top-down, as the most complex components are deeper in the component tree.

 ## Architecture

+### UI

 The UI code architecture has been incpired the [atomic design model](https://atomicdesign.bradfrost.com/chapter-2/) by Brad Forst.
 The UI is entirely separated to make it able to be extracted from this repo in case it would be reused elsewhere.
-It is of course written in material ui with few changes, so who would 🤷
+It is of course written in material ui with few changes, so who would 🤷.

+I prefer nesting components in dot-syntax to make them more readable.
+This is also done to make the developer prefer going for a compound-component style of development which I believe is much better for scale.

+### App logic

 The business logic has been put under `src/forms` for the one and only form.
 The logic is then used in `src/components/ContactForm`, which is also consuming the UI from `src/ui`.

-## How to run

-This project was made using CRA, so you can run it locally using `npm run start`.
-No external APIs are being hit in this application.

 ## What's there todo here?

 There are a bunch of TODOs as the application is not fully completed.
 It's to serve as an early representation of a finished product.

-Important work to get done is a better abstraction to ease the implementation of new forms without havint to repeat yourself until your eyes and fingers bleed 🩸😭
+Mainly components/forms/ContactForm should be refactored to smaller pieces.
+What I'd like to have done is a better abstraction to ease the implementation of new forms without havint to repeat yourself until your eyes and fingers bleed 🩸😭

+However, the hypothetical application may never use more than one form, making my abstraction hell a total unnecessity.